babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 <!-- TODO: add information or commands on how to request funds from the faucet -->

-### 3.2 Keys for a BLS Voting
+### 3.2  Key for BLS Voting
 #### 3.2.1 What is BLS Voting

 Babylon validators are required to participate in [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature) voting at the end of each epoch.
-The Babylon blockchain defines epochs as a fixed period within the blockchain, defined or set by a number of blocks, during which the validator set remains consistent.
+The Babylon blockchain defines epochs as a fixed period within the blockchain, defined by a number of blocks, during which the validator set remains consistent.
 At the end of the epoch,
 the validator BLS signatures are aggregated to create a compact checkpoint